This article will describe how you can reissue certificates on credentials that are managed by vSEC:CMS.

 Additionally, the USS connection needs to be already configured both on the server (under Options - Connections) and on the client the USS application needs to be pointing to the backend connection.
 See the article Manage Hardware Credentials using vSEC:CMS User Self-Service for example how this configuration would be set up.

-Open the My Smartcard (USS) application on the client and with the credential attached navigate to My Certificates and select the certificate that is to be reissued and click Reissue.
+Open the My Smartcard (USS) application on the client and with the credential attached navigate to Certificates tab and select the certificate that is to be reissued and click Reissue.
 Follow the on-screen wizard to complete the flow.

 Certificate Reissue Notification